-Due to the current circumstances around COVID-19, we are currently validating Planning Applications at around 14 working days.
+Due to the current circumstances around COVID-19, it is currently taking us up to 18 working days to begin validating applications from the date they were submitted.
 We apologise for any inconvenience this may cause and would like to thank you for your patience and understanding.

 Before you submit your planning application have you read our Planning Advice and Guidance page?